kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 ### Hints

 - Use DependsOn attribute Because NAT Gateways and Internet Gateway attachments aren’t automatic and take some time to provision.
+-  Don’t attempt to write it all at once!